Back To Top

 Won’t suit players with a fast swing speed

-If you’ve already got a set of clubs but are looking to start to upgrade it in places, then the G Le3 driver from Ping is a great place to start.
-Most beginners are looking for additional help off the tee, and this women-specific club provides just that.
+If you already have a set of clubs but are looking to upgrade certain areas, the Ping G Le3 driver is a great place to start.
+Many beginners want a little extra help off the tee and this women-specific driver is designed to provide exactly that.

-Now in its third interaction, the Le3 is a significant upgrade from the previous G Le2 model.
-Ping has added a newer weighting system that makes this driver more forgiving than the last.
-There’s also the option to adjust the loft +/- 1.5, enabling you to tailor it to suit your ball flight needs.
+Now in its third iteration, the Le3 represents a significant upgrade from the previous G Le2 model.
+Ping has introduced an updated weighting system that makes the driver more forgiving than before.
+There’s also the option to adjust the loft by + or - 1.5°, allowing you to fine-tune it to suit your preferred ball flight.

-And it all works.
-During testing we were impressed with just how easy it was to get the ball in the air, and slower swinging beginners should really reap the benefits of this launch profile.
-It’s plenty forgiving too, with distance and ball flight not overly punished on those heel and toe strikes, as well as other mishits.
+And it all works in practice.
+During testing we were impressed by how easy it was to launch the ball, something slower-swinging beginners will particularly benefit from.
+It’s also highly forgiving, with distance and ball flight not overly penalised on heel or toe strikes, as well as other mishits.

 Best wide appeal